hoangdungnguyen/Spanning_multi_asset_payoffs/README.md

 `fig` and `result` folders contain some figures and results of our numerical experiments.

-`paper` folder contains complementary material of the paper.
+`paper` folder contains numerical implementation details of the paper.

 `DC_theoretical_test.ipynb` notebook implements and compares the pratical solution of the spanning problem for the dispersion call to the theoretical formulas deduced in Section 4 of the paper.
 Other Python scripts are detailed as below